cameronwt/Testgit/README.md

 # Testgit
-This is a test of github
+This is a test of github in order to prepare for class tomorrow